Juli-Kumari/Automation_Using_Cypress/README.md

 4. test suites -----> test cases ----> Test steps
    spec file (cy.js) --> describe blocks (test suites) ---> it blocks (test cases)

+# Part 4: Locators
+1. Css locator ---> bydefault support by cypress -->'cy.get(locator)' method
+2. Xpath locator --> used xpath plugin in cypress -->'cy.xpath(xpath locator)' method
+3. Used locator to identify the elements using

+# NOTE:
+1. Once we run any spec, if we change any stpes inside the code then cypress RUNNER window directly run the particular spec when we clik on save.
+NO need to run the test again and again.

+-- To work with XPATH
+1. npm install -D cypress-xpath  ------> install xpath plugin
+2. add reference inside the 'commands.js' file
+// Used all the cypress methods suggestions
+/// <reference types="cypress" />

+// Used all the cypress-xpath methods suggestions
+/// <reference types="cypress-xpath" />

+3. add "require('cypress-xpath')" inside support/e2e.js file

+# Part 5: Assertions (Validations)